99.9%

 are hosting the New York Mets in the first round

+of the NL Playoffs.
 It seems the Cardinal Way is alive and

 well and living in Wisconsin.
 Or, as third

-baseman Nolan Arenado put it a few weeks back,
+baseman Nolan Arenado put it a few weeks back, “The Brewers won the division three out

 of the four times I’ve been here.
 They’ve shown